Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4-Deploy-React-App/lesson-4-Deploy-React-App.md

 Click the ‘New variable’ button twice and you’ll see two sets of two inputs appear that hold `key` and `value` values respectively.

-Enter your environment variables for the API URL and access key into these new inputs like this:
+Enter your environment variables for the API URL and access key you obtained earlier into these new inputs like this:

+- Use `npm build` vs `yarn build`

 ![](assets/variables-enter.png)

-With that covered, it’s time to deploy our hard work!
+With that covered, it’s time to deploy your hard work!

 Hit the green ‘Deploy site’ button and you’ll be taken to the project’s dashboard to check on the build progress.